gitcla/docker-angular-cli/README.md

 If docker is installed on a virtual machine the folder where the code reside can be shared on the host with Samba.

-This is a better option than using a Shared Folder configured on VirtualBox because the file system where the project reside is Linux native.
-Node uses symbolic links per default on Linux and if your host is Windows an NTFS doesn't have this feature.
+This is a better option than using a Shared Folder configured on VirtualBox because the file system where the project resides is Linux native.
+Node uses symbolic links per default and if your file system doesn't support them you could run in trouble.